uludagsercan/DesignPattern/DesignPattern.Command/README.md

 # Command Design Pattern

 This project demonstrates the **Command Design Pattern** in C#.
-The pattern is used to encapsulate requests as objects, allowing you to parameterize clients with different requests, queue or log requests, and support undoable operations.
+The pattern is used to encapsulate requests as objects, allowing you to parameterize clients with different requests, queue.

 ## Structure